 - To report suspected criminal conduct committed at Southeastern Health facilities; or

-- Psychotherapy Notes.
+Psychotherapy Notes.
 Regardless of the other parts of this Notice, psychotherapy notes will not be disclosed outside Southeastern Health except as authorized by you in writing, pursuant to a court order, or as required by law.
 Psychotherapy notes about you will not be disclosed to personnel working within Southeastern Health, other than to the person who wrote the notes, except for training purposes or to defend a legal action brought against Southeastern Health, unless you have properly authorized such disclosure in writing.
 However other routine medical records may be shared among your health care provider involved in your patient care.

 - A custody order or agreement provides otherwise;